Macschrauber/Macschrauber-s-Rom-Dump/README.md

 ### If you require assistance with a damaged boot Rom, feel free to contact me in English or German at ```tigerpost@gmx.de```

-If you want to communicate at Github the preferred language is english.
+If you want to communicate at Github the preferred language is English.